Gabe9T/basketballstats/README.md

 readme

-todo
+## todo
-add a filter for active players add charted info some team info
+-add a filter for active players
+-add charted info
+-some team info